formfcw/directus-extension-flexible-editor/README.md

 1. Create a new (junction) collection and give it a name like `xxxx_editor_nodes` and set the `Type` of the Primary Key to `Generate UUID`.
 Finish the setup to create the collection.

-2. Open the data model of the collection you want to add Flexible Editor to and click `Create Field in Advanced Mode` and select `Many to Any Relationship`.
+2. Open the data model of the collection to which you want to add Flexible Editor, click `Create Field in Advanced Mode`, and select `Many to Any Relationship`.

-3. Give the field a name like `editor_nodes` and on the `Relationship` tab, uncheck the `Auto Fill` option, so you can select the junction collection you created earlier manually (like `xxxx_editor_nodes`).
+3. Enter a name for the field, such as `editor_nodes` and uncheck `Auto Fill` on the `Relationship` tab, so that you can manually select the junction collection you created earlier (such as `xxxx_editor_nodes`).
 Select the `Related Collections` you want to integrate into your Flexible Editor field.
-You don’t need to set a `sort` field, but you want to set the `Relational Triggers` to `cascade` when deleting or deselecting an item.
+You don’t need to set a `sort` field, but you do want to set the `Relational Triggers` to `cascade` when an item is deleted or deselected.

-4. On the `Field` tab, set the field `Hidden on Detail` as we manage the M2A items via Flexible Editor.
-Therefore no interface is required for the M2A field.
+4. On the `Field` tab, set the field to `Hidden on Detail` because we are managing the M2A items through Flexible Editor.
+Therefore, no interface is required for the M2A field.

 5. Now that you have created your M2A field, open the interface settings for your Flexible Editor field and connect to the M2A field by selecting it in the `M2A Reference Field`.

 6. Set the `Item Duplication Fields` for your junction collection (`xxxx_editor_nodes`) in the data model settings.
-This is required to make `copy & paste` or `drag & drop` work.
+This is required for `copy & paste` or `drag & drop` to work.

-    > **Tip**: If you setup Flexible Editor the same way on different collections, you can copy & paste the duplication settings via `Copy Raw Value` from the field menu — by clicking the “Item Duplication Fields” label.
+    > **Tip**: If you set up Flexible Editor in the same way foron different collections, you can copy and paste the duplication settings via `Copy Raw Value` from the field menu — by clicking on the “Item Duplication Fields” label.

 ### Things to keep in mind

-You cannot use the same M2A junction collection for multiple collections (in which you use Flexible Editor).
+You cannot use the same M2A junction collection for multiple collections (where you use Flexible Editor).
 This would only work with an any-to-any relationship, which Directus doesn't support at the time of writing.

 You should not set `Item Duplication Fields` for nested Flexible Editor fields as they are managed by their own junction collections.

-If you want to duplicate nested M2A items (e.g. a Related Content collection, that relates to multiple other collection items) you only want to duplicate the IDs (in the junction collection) without copying the whole item!
+If you want to duplicate nested M2A items (e.g. a Related Content collection, that references several other collection items), you want to duplicate only the IDs (in the junction collection) without copying the whole item!

 <!-- TODO: [Stage 2][docs] Duplication -->